-Everyone experiences food cravings from time to time.
-The best way to deal with food cravings is to make room in your meal plan to eat these crave-worthy foods occasionally.
-If you were diagnosed with diabetes many years ago, you may have been told to avoid sugar in your diet.
-Now, however, experts agree that you can substitute small amounts of sugar for other carbohydrate-containing foods and still meet your glucose goals.
+Everyone has food cravings.
+The best way to deal with them is to make room in a meal plan to eat these foods from time to time.
+People diagnosed with diabetes in the past may have been told not to eat sugar.
+Now people can substitute small amounts of sugar for other carbs and still meet glucose goals.

-So if it is a sweet treat you crave, you may be in luck!
-For example, if you wish to have a cookie with your lunch, substituting the bread on your sandwich for low-carb bread can help you stay within your carb limits for the meal.
-The total amount of carbohydrate you eat has more of an effect on your blood glucose than the type, so just be sure to adjust your total carbohydrate intake to make room for the treat you crave.
+For example, a person who wants a cookie with lunch can swap the bread on a sandwich with low-carb bread.
+This can help that person stay within carb limits for the meal.
+The total amount of carbs has more of an effect on blood glucose than the type.
+Just make sure to adjust the total carb intake to make room for the treat.

 Sweet as Sugar: The Real Story on Sugar Substitutes

-If you just cannot live without sweets, consider foods sweetened with sugar substitutes.
-Artificial sweeteners are 200-600 times as sweet as sugar and usually do not contain carbs, so they will not affect your blood glucose.
+Some people may want to try eating foods sweetened with sugar substitutes.
+Artificial sweeteners are 200 to 600 times as sweet as sugar and often do not contain carbs, so they will not affect blood glucose.

 Many healthy foods can be a part of a diabetic diet.
-You can even curb cravings by including a sweet treat now and then.
-As always, a healthy diet means healthy portion sizes—even if you are eating a sugar-free food.
-And remember to talk to your doctor or dietitian about what foods are right for you.
+People can even curb cravings with a sweet treat now and then.
+As always, a healthy diet means healthy serving sizes.

 American Diabetes Association